Creating Recipes and Models - Overview#

 |---|---|

-The global container for the entire picking application. |
+The global container of the entire picking application. |

-The specific definition of one single component to be recognized. |
+The specific definition of a single component to be identified. |

-Includes up to 8 models, FlexiBowl parameters, Hopper settings, and communication logic. |
+It includes up to 8 models, FlexiBowl®, Hopper parameters and communication logics. |

-Includes training images, ROI, visual features, filters, and robot offsets. |
+It includes training images, ROI, visual features, filters and robot offsets. |

 Focused on one specific visual pattern. |